 As a composer myself, I understand that the music always comes first.
 I care just as much about fulfilling your artistic vision as you do, and I will do whatever is possible to achieve that goal with you.

 I’m a Baltimore-based audio engineer specializing in classical and jazz music recording.
-I am a Graduate Assistant for the Recording Arts & Sciences program at the Peabody Conservatory, where I’ve studied under the tutelage of Scott Metcalfe and Ed Tetreault for the last six years.
+I have a Master of Arts in Audio Sciences with a Recording & Production focus from the Peabody Conservatory of the Johns Hopkins University.
+At Peabody, I was a graduate assistant for the Recording Arts & Sciences department, where I studied under the tutelage of Scott Metcalfe and Ed Tetreault for six years.
 My education at Peabody has provided me with a strong foundation in all things audio engineering.

-As a freelancer in Baltimore, I’ve recorded and streamed dozens of concerts, recitals, and audition tapes for professionals and students alike.
-I currently co-run livestream concerts at the jazz venue An die Musik on Charles Street and co-produce the Candelight Concert Series by Community Concerts at Second Presbyterian.
+As a freelancer in Baltimore, I’ve recorded and livestreamed hundreds of concerts, recitals, and audition tapes for professionals and students alike.
+I currently operate livestream concerts at the mostly-jazz venue An die Musik on Charles Street and co-produce the Candelight Concert Series by Community Concerts at Second Presbyterian.
+In 2020 I recorded, mixed, and mastered the album “Hearing Stars” by composer collective CNSNC, performed by the Bergamot String Quartet.